vikeshkhanna/snip/README.md

 ```

 ###TERMS
-This program is provided as-in without any warranty.
+This program is provided as-is without any warranty.
 The liability of submitting the homework properly lies entirely with you.